-Table 21: Summary of Mitigation of Environmental & Social Impacts and Risks associated with the Construction Phase of the proposed project.
+Table 23: Summary of Mitigation of Environmental & Social Impacts and Risks associated with the he Construction Phase of the proposed projects -- -- ---

-Components Project Action Environmental & Socio-economic Component Impacts Mitigation Measures Reporting Schedule for implementation Costs for implementation Institutional Arrangement Air Dust Generation - activities have the potential to cause nuisance to workers and local residents Objective: To minimize dust generated during activities Actions: Wetting of site Equipment must be maintained in good-working condition to minimize emissions.
-Cover stockpile of fill and aggregate Ensure roads with a gravel or asphalt surface are properly constructed and maintained.
-Minimize duration between final restorations of roadways.
-Also ensure trenches are properly compacted.
-Dump trucks transporting fill or spoils are to be covered A record/log of road wetting, equipment maintenance, equipment & tools certificates activities to be maintained.
+Components Project Action Environmental & Socio-economic Component Impacts Mitigation Measures Reporting Schedule for implementation Costs for implementation Institutional Arrangement Air Dust Generation - activities have the potential to cause nuisance to workers and local residents A record/log of road wetting, Equipment maintenance, equipment & tools certificates activities to be maintained.
 To commence during mobilization and continue for the duration of the construction phase until completion.
-Included in Contractor's costs MPU appointed Site Operations Manager Contractor HSE Water A. Through oil/fuel/chemical leak/spill from storage area during installation Objective: To prevent pollution of groundwater and surface waters Actions: A. Pave ground surfaces in storage yards and take precautions to prevent leakages and spills Ensure fuel and oil storage areas have impermeable containment and spill control kits to mitigate potential fuel spills Refuel vehicles offsite as far as possible Remove contaminated soil to a bioremediation cell for treatment (if small spill, remediate onsite) Inspection reports for the stockpile yard, fuel and material storage areas.
+Included in Contractor's costs MPU appointed Site Operations Manager Contractor HSE Water Surface and groundwater pollution - A. Through oil/fuel/chemical leak/spill from storage area during installation Objective: To prevent pollution of groundwater and surface waters Actions: A. Pave ground surfaces in storage yards and take precautions to prevent leakages and spills Ensure fuel and oil storage areas have impermeable containment and spill control kits to mitigate potential fuel spills Refuel vehicles offsite as far as possible Remove contaminated soil to a bioremediation cell for treatment (if small spill, remediate onsite) Inspection reports for the stockpile yard, fuel and material storage areas.
 Reports from contracted firms hired for bioremediation purposes (as applicable).
 To commence during mobilization and continue for the duration of the construction phase until completion.
 Included in Contractor's costs MPU appointed Site Operations Manager Contractor HSE B. Surface water pollution - i.
 From silt loading from soil erosion on-site ii.
-From sewage from potable toilets B. Provide adequate facilities for collection and disposal of fecal waste and wastewater generated by the Contractor's Workforce Cover or confine temporary stockpiles of excavated material or fill material Disposal certificates issued by firms hired to maintain portable toilets.
-Portable Toilet Rental: \$1,800 per unit/month (est.)
+From sewage from portable toilets iii.
+From drilling mud disposal B. Provide adequate facilities for collection and disposal of fecal waste and wastewater generated by the Contractor's Workforce Cover or confine temporary stockpiles of excavated Disposal certificates issued by firms hired to maintain portable toilets Portable Toilet Rental: TT\$1,800 per unit/month [est.]